Studenten testen einen landwirtschaftlichen Roboter in einem Feld mit jungen Pflanzen.

 What accommodation is available?

-Teams often have the option to pitch tents near the event location (bring your own).
-Additional lodging may also be arranged nearby. fieldrobot.nl
+Teams have the option to pitch tents near the event location (included if you bring your own tent).

 Will there be support for special dietary needs?